Asymptotic approximations for stationary distributions of many-server queues with abandonment: Introduction

-In the previously mentioned works on characterization of stationary distributions of many-server queues, either the interarrival times and service times are assumed to be exponential or the service times are discrete and there is no abandonment.
-However, statistical analysis of real call centers has shown that both service times and patience times are typically not exponentially distributed \cite{brownetal, manzel05}, thus providing strong motivation for this work.
-In general, it is difficult to derive explicit expressions for the stationary distributions of many-server queues, especially in the realistic case when service times are non-exponential and there is abandonment.
+In the previously mentioned works on characterization of stationary distributions of many-server queues, either the interarrival times and service times are assumed to be exponential or it is assumed that the service time distribution is discrete and has a finite support, and that there is no abandonment.
+However, statistical analysis of real call centers has shown that both service times and patience times are typically not exponentially distributed (see Brown et al. \cite{brownetal} and Mandelbaum and Zeltyn \cite{manzel05}).
+In general, it is difficult to derive explicit expressions for the stationary distributions of many-server queues, especially in the more realistic case when service times are not exponential and there is abandonment.
 This is also the case for many other classes of stochastic networks.
-To resolve this issue, a common approach that is taken is to identify the long time limit of the fluid or diffusion approximations, which is often more tractable, and then use this limit as an approximation for the stationary distribution of the original system.
-Such an approach relies on the premise that the long time behavior of the fluid limit can be characterized, and also requires an argument that justifies the interchange of (the $N \ra \infty$ and $t \ra \infty$) limits (see, for example, \cite{gamzee} for an interchange of limits result in the context of generalized Jackson networks).
+To circumvent this problem, a~common approach that is taken is to identify the long-time limits of the fluid or diffusion approximations, which are often more tractable, and then use these limits as approximations of the stationary distribution of the original system.
+Such an approach relies on the premise that the long-time behavior of the fluid limit can be characterized and also requires an argument that justifies the interchange of (the $N \ra\infty$ and $t \ra\infty$) limits (see, e.g., Gamarnik and Zeevi \cite{gamzee} for an interchange of limits result in the context of generalized Jackson networks).
 However, we show that this approach may not always be appropriate for stochastic network models.
-Indeed, for the case of many-server queues with non-exponential service distributions, the long-time behavior of the fluid is subtle and difficult to characterize, in large part due to the complexity in the dynamics introduced by the coupling of the measure-valued component of the fluid limit with the positive real-valued component by the non-idling condition.
-Furthermore, as the example we construct in Section \ref{subs-counteregs} demonstrates, in general the order of the $N \ra \infty$ and $t \ra \infty$ limits cannot be interchanged.
+Indeed, for the case of many-server queues whose service distributions are not exponential, the long-time behavior of the fluid is subtle and difficult to characterize in large part due to the complexity in the dynamics introduced by the coupling of the measure-valued component of the fluid limit with the positive real-valued component by the nonidling condition.
+Furthermore, as the example we construct in Section \ref{subs-counteregs} demonstrates, in general, the order of the $N \ra\infty$ and $t \ra\infty$ limits cannot be interchanged.